Responding to hate

 Officers or staff must:

-• consider the complainant’s perception that the incident may be motivated by hostility where a non-crime incident is referred for deployment or review
+• consider the complainant’s perception that the incident may be motivated by hostility or prejudice and whether this is reasonable

-• only obtain additional information from involved parties where it is necessary and proportionate, and with sensitivity
+• only obtain additional information from involved parties where it is necessary and proportionate to do so, and do so with sensitivity

 See Responding to non-crime hate incidents.